ventus-ag/documentation/content/products/networking/routers.md

 **Actions** icon opens the next list of available management actions for the selected Router:
 - *Edit* - this option is used to update name/description of the selected Router;
+- *Enable/Disable* - this option is used to control whether a router is active or inactive;
 - *Delete* - this option is for the Router removing.

 ## Create Router